open-edge-insights/eii-core/docker_setup/provision/EISCluster.md

 EIS uses ETCD for clustering.
 When EIS is deployed on a cluster having multiple node, ETCD will make sure all EIS services configurations and secrets are distributed across all nodes of the cluster.

 By default EIS starts with single node cluster.

-New nodes can be added to EIS cluster using following 2 step process.
+For running EIS in multi node cluster mode, we have to indetify one master node.
+For a master node, ETCD_NAME in [docker_setup/.env](../.env) must be set to `master`.

+> **NOTE**: Master node is the primary administative node, which is used for following
+> * Generating Required Certificates and Secrets.
+> * Loading Initial ETCD values.
+> * Adding new node to ETCD Cluster.
+> * Building and Pushing Docker images to registry.
+> * Generating bundles to provision new nodes.
+> * Generating bundles to deploy EIS services on new nodes.
+> * Master node should have the entire repo present.

+## Please execute Step 1 and Step 2 below to Add New Node to EIS Cluster.

 > **NOTE**:
-> * Steps 1 to be executed on 'existing node' running EIS cluster.
+> * Steps 1 to be executed on `master` node'.
 > * Step 2 to be executed on 'new node' which will join EIS cluster.
 > * Please execute below commands in directory [repo]/docker_setup/provision.
-> * For environment under proxy, please make sure IP addresses or IP range for all nodes in a cluster are appended to no_proxy in [docker_setup/.env](../.env) for all nodes of cluster.
+> * For environment under proxy, please make sure IP addresses or IP range for all nodes in a cluster are appended to no_proxy in [docker_setup/.env](../.env) for `master` node.

 ### Step 1).
-To be performed on Existing node:
+To be performed on Master node:

 > **NOTE**: if EIS provisioning is not done on this node, please perform EIS provisioning first using below command.
 If EIS is already provisioned and running, then below step is not required.